contentkuba/contentskills/README.md

 ### Step 2 — Set up your brand voice (10 minutes)

-Open `setup-wizard.html` in your browser.
+Open [this link](https://storyangled.com/setup-wizard) in your browser.
 Claude interviews you conversationally — ~12 questions across 6 phases — then generates all 14 reference files pre-filled with your voice, audience, and content strategy.
 Download the ZIP, drop the contents into `references/shared/`.
 Done.

 > **Manual setup:** If you prefer to fill in the JSON files directly, see [`references/SETUP.md`](references/SETUP.md).